TaniaSakun/goit-algo-hw-03/README.md

 # goit-algo-hw-03
-The repository for the second GoItNeo Basic Algorithms homework 3
+The repository for the third GoItNeo Basic Algorithms homework